BRCA testing: Genetic testing for breast cancer

 The following table is from the NHS foundation trust

-Type of Breast Cancer: BRCA1 mutation-associated breast cancers are found to be associated with a higher risk of triple negative when compared with sporadic cases of breast cancer while those associated with BRCA2 mutations are associated with an increased likelihood of estrogen receptor positive breast cancers.
+BRCA1 mutation-associated breast cancers are found to be associated with a higher risk of triple-negative when compared with sporadic cases of breast cancer, while those associated with BRCA2 mutations are associated with an increased likelihood of estrogen receptor-positive breast cancers.

 Management after BRCA testing

-BRCA testing can be used to determine predisposition risk for breast cancer, prognosis and can be used to identify response to therapy.
+BRCA testing is useful to determine predisposition risk for breast cancer, prognosis and identify response to therapy.

-According to the NIH (National Institute of Health), the following screening schedule is recommended for BRCA carrier:
+NIH (National Institute of Health), recommends the following screening schedule BRCA mutation carriers:

 |Age||Annual mammography||Annual MRI|

-BRCA testing can also be used to identify risk of breast cancer on use of oral contraceptives and breast size.
-Identifying the risk for breast cancer using BRCA testing will help in better managing lifestyle and diet to lower risk of developing the condition
+Identifying the risk for breast cancer using BRCA testing will help in better managing lifestyle and diet to lower the risk of developing the condition.